SusCom-Lab/DSAA6000T/README.md

 # DSAA 6000T: Cloud and AI Infrastructure Systems

-This repository is the shared workspace for DSAA 6000T: Cloud and AI Infrastructure Systems.
-It contains lecture notes, runnable notebooks, examples, and supporting resources that students can use and improve together.
+This repository provides implementations of and supplementary materials for the system cases introduced in the lectures.
+Interested students can reproduce these cases and explore their technical details independently.

 ## Course information